-Conversations with character(s)
+Conversations with Character(s)

-Of the world’s approximately 7000 languages, around 4000 are written.
-Though many of us, certainly those of us from secure linguistic communities, take the act of writing for granted, it takes on a deeper meaning for those of us from linguistic communities that are under threat or for whom writing is tied to a more […] The post Conversations with character(s) appeared first on MultiLingual.
+Of the world’s approximately 7,000 languages, around 4,000 are written.
+Though many of us, certainly those of us from secure linguistic communities, take the act of writing for granted, it takes on a deeper meaning for those of us from linguistic communities that are under threat or for whom writing is tied to a more […] The post Conversations with Character(s) appeared first on MultiLingual.

-The Internet exposes us everyday to the more famous children of the Egyptian hieroglyphs: languages that use some form of the Latin alphabet — English chief among them — form the majority of written Internet content, with Cyrillic, Greek, and Arabic and their variants also well represented.
+The internet exposes us everyday to the more famous children of the Egyptian hieroglyphs: languages that use some form of the Latin alphabet — English chief among them — form the majority of written internet content, with Cyrillic, Greek, and Arabic and their variants also well represented.

 Less well represented, by several orders of magnitude, is the bichig, the traditional Mongolian script largely supplanted since the post-WWII era by the Cyrillic script in the Republic of Mongolia.

 It’s in this context that Tim Brookes, founder of the Endangered Alphabets Project, set out to create a game that would help preserve and expand knowledge of this unusual and ornate script.
-We all know that games are hugely impactful; our most recent issue shines a spotlight on the intersection of gaming and language.
+We all know that games are hugely influential; our most recent issue shines a spotlight on the intersection of gaming and language.
 I spoke with Tim about Ulus, the strategy card game he and a team of dedicated linguists, calligraphers, and game designers are developing.
 What follows is a fascinating and wide-ranging discussion that touches on language, game design, localization, and social responsibility.

 The following transcript has been edited for length and clarity.

 Michael Reid: What is the Endangered Alphabets Project and how did it come to be?